 In 2012, a comprehensive Child Rights Bill was under discussion which would reportedly integrate all the provisions of the Convention on the Rights of the Child and had been pending for adoption since 2006.
 The Government reported in 2016 that the draft law on children’s rights was almost completed.
+As of November 2018, the draft Bill has been finalised and is now being discussed by the People’s Assembly.
 We do not know if the Bill would prohibit corporal punishment.

 Alternative care settings

 There is no explicit prohibition of corporal punishment in alternative care settings.
 It is lawful as for parents under the Penal Code 1949 and the Personal Status Act 1953 (see under “Home”).